cloudbase/coriolis-ovm-exporter/README.md

 # This is the base URL to your OVM manager.
 We will use this to
 # authenticate login requests.
 Make sure this matches the manager
 # that this node belongs to.
+#
+# NOTE: Setting this is *OPTIONAL*.
+If this setting is omitted, the
+# exporter will attempt to fetch the manager IP from the ovs-agent
+# database.
 ovm_endpoint = "https://your-ovm-api-server.example:7002"

 [jwt]